darkspadez/mac-setup/README.md

 - macOS 15.x or later (tested on macOS Sequoia 15.1+)
 - Compatible with newer macOS versions including beta releases
+- **Apple Silicon (M1/M2/M3/M4) recommended** - Script is optimized for arm64 architecture
+- Intel Macs supported with limited functionality
 - Administrator privileges
 - Internet connection
 - Apple ID (for Mac App Store apps)

 > **Note for Beta Users**: While this script is designed to work with the latest macOS beta versions (including macOS 26.x), some settings may behave differently on untested versions.
 The script includes robust error handling to gracefully handle incompatibilities.

+> **Note for Intel Mac Users**: This script is optimized for Apple Silicon Macs.
+While it will work on Intel Macs, some features and performance optimizations are specific to arm64 architecture.
+The script will display a warning if run on Intel hardware.

 ## Quick Start